-Our products and services represent new and rapidly evolving technologies.
+Our products and services are subject to the risks associated with new and rapidly evolving technologies.

-Our proprietary tissue creation technology, drug discovery and research tools depend on new, rapidly evolving technologies.
+Our proprietary tissue creation technology, drug discovery and research tools are subject to the risks associated with new, rapidly evolving technologies.
 In addition, the process of developing new technologies and products is complex, and if we are unable to develop enhancements to, and new features for, our existing products or acceptable new products that keep pace with technological developments or industry standards, our products may become obsolete, less marketable and less competitive.